alibaba/arthas/site/src/site/sphinx/en/trace.md

 > Supported since version 3.3.0.

-Open terminal 1, trace the `run` method, and you can see the printout `listenerId: 1` .
+Open terminal 1, trace the `run` method in the above demo, and you can see the printout `listenerId: 1` .

 ```bash
 [arthas@59161]$ trace demo.MathGame run